In this crafty lesson plan, students make their own insects to learn about the physical characteristics and anatomy of insects.

 Set Up and Prepare

-- Preview Going Bug-gy! for photo ideas and insect information.
+- Preview the Going Bug-gy! activity for insect information.

-- Cut paper egg cartons into segments of three cups in a row (one per student)
+- Cut paper egg cartons into segments of three cups in a row.
+You will need three cups per student.

 - Write or label student names on the inside of the cut egg cartons.